Ronaldo banned for five games after pushing referee

 Still regaining peak fitness after an extended summer vacation, Ronaldo began the Super Cup match on the bench, and came on in the 58th minute.

-He scored with a long-range strike to put Madrid 2-1 up moments after Lionel Messi had equalized for Barcelona from the penalty spot.
+He scored with a long-range strike to put Madrid 2-1 up in the 80th minute, moments after Lionel Messi had equalized for Barcelona from the penalty spot.

 But Ronaldo’s goal celebration — when he took his shirt off and flexed his muscles — earned him a yellow card.

 Two minutes later, he charged into the area and collided with Barcelona defender Samuel Umtiti.
 Ronaldo went down hoping for a penalty.
-Instead, referee De Burgos Bengoetxea showed Ronaldo a second yellow for diving and sent him off.
+Instead, referee De Burgos showed him a second yellow for diving and sent him off.

-Ronaldo raised his arms in disbelief before he stepped up to De Burgos and shoved him in the back with his right hand.
+Ronaldo raised his arms in disbelief, then stepped up to De Burgos and shoved him in the back with his right hand.

-The federation ruling said that Ronaldo’s shove violated article 96 of its disciplinary code, which states that “light aggressions” defined as “pulling, pushing and shaking” of a referee are punished by suspensions of 4-12 matches.
+The federation ruling said that Ronaldo’s shove violated article 96 of its disciplinary code, which states that “light aggressions” defined as “pulling, pushing and shaking” of a referee are punished by suspensions of between 4-12 matches.